Vineland man charged with child's abduction abused mother, court records say

 VINELAND — A city man was arrested after failing to return his daughter to the area, authori…

-The victim, who stated she shares the toddler with Rivera Jr. but was not identified in the affidavit, said she'd been assaulted multiple times by Rivera since Jan.
-1, adding he said he had the ability to kill her, the document says.
+The victim, who said she shares the toddler with Rivera but was not identified in the affidavit, said she'd been assaulted multiple times by Rivera since Jan.
+1, adding he said he had the ability to kill her, the document states.

-The victim told the officer she was in Chick-fil-A's restroom when Rivera Jr. left the child inside a car unattended while he went into the restaurant, the affidavit alleges.
+The victim told the officer she was in Chick-fil-A's restroom when Rivera left the child inside a car unattended while he went into the restaurant, the affidavit states.

-Police were then rushing to find Rivera Jr. after he fled the area with his daughter.
-An Amber Alert was issued around 4 a.m.
-Thursday when he refused to voluntarily surrender himself to police and give up the child, the Prosecutor's Office said on Thursday.
+Police then rushed to find Rivera after he fled the area with his daughter.
+An Amber Alert was issued about 4 a.m.
+Thursday when he refused to voluntarily surrender to police and give up the child, the Cumberland County Prosecutor's Office said Thursday.

-Rivera is being held at the Cumberland County jail without bail, according to the Cumberland County Department of Correction's website.
+Rivera is being held at the Cumberland County jail, according to the county Department of Corrections website.

 Contact Eric Conklin: